GE says not in talks with Toshiba about Alstom grid unit

 Alstom said last week it was reviewing a binding $16.9 billion offer from GE for its energy business.

-Analysts have said the acquisition would give GE a substantially bigger foothold in the power grid equipment sector.
+Analysts have said that the acquisition would give GE a substantially greater foothold in the grid business.

-Alstom's power arm also includes steam turbines and hydropower products, which GE has said would be complementary to its existing power division and would allow it to offer a more complete product set to customers.
+Aside from the grid business, Alstom's power arm includes steam turbines and hydro power products, which GE has touted as complementary to its existing power division and as a way to offer a more complete product set to customers.

-Earlier this week, French President Francois Hollande said GE's bid was not acceptable as it stands and that the government's aim was to get better offers.
+Earlier this week, French President Francois Hollande said GE's bid was not acceptable as it stands, and the government's aim is to get better offers.

-The government could ask French nuclear group Areva (AREVA.PA) to take on Alstom's offshore wind energy unit should the GE deal go through, Les Echos newspaper reported on its website.

-(Reporting by Blaise Robinson in Paris and Lewis Krauskopf in New York; Editing by James Regan, Paul Simao and Jane Baird)
+(Reporting by Blaise Robinson in Paris and Lewis Krauskopf in New York; Editing by James Regan and Paul Simao)